mc-k1/Azure-PowerShell-CheatSheet/Readme.md

 ### Optional Key Parameters

 - Kind

   The kind parameter will allow you to specify the type of Storage Account.
+  - Storage

-• Storage - General purpose Storage account that supports storage of Blobs, Tables, Queues, Files and Disks.
+    General purpose Storage account that supports storage of Blobs, Tables, Queues, Files and Disks.
+  - StorageV2

-• StorageV2 - General Purpose Version 2 (GPv2)
-Storage account that supports Blobs, Tables, Queues, Files, and Disks, with advanced features like data tiering.
+    General Purpose Version 2 (GPv2) Storage account that supports Blobs, Tables, Queues, Files, and Disks, with advanced features like data tiering.
+  - BlobStorage

-• BlobStorage -Blob Storage account which supports storage of Blobs only.
+    Blob Storage account which supports storage of Blobs only.
 The default value is Storage.
 - Access Tier

   If you specify BlobStorage as the “Kind” then you must also include an access tier
   - Hot
   - Cold

 ### Create a storage container in a storage Account (using storage account name)
 ```